 The substrates are the backbone of the converter.
 This is where the proprietary mix of precious metal(s) and the washcoat formulated to store O2 allow the conversion process to take place.
 Converters are available in single- or multiple-substrate designs.

 The mat cushions the converter substrate, holding the ceramic catalyst in proper alignment.
-Creates a seal between the substrate and body, making sure all exhaust goes through the catalyst.
-Allows for thermal expansion of the body.
+It creates a seal between the substrate and body, making sure all exhaust goes through the catalyst; and also allows for thermal expansion of the body.

 4. Body and Pipe Heat Shields to Match OE